The following professionals lent their expertise to this article:

 LPN to RN bridge programs that don’t require prerequisites take a convenient nursing pathway and makes it accessible to more prospective registered nurses.
 While non-prerequisite RN bridge programs aren’t very common, they do exist.
 We spotlighted a popular option below to help you get started on your search for the best program for you.

 The LPN/LVN to ADN Bridge program offered by Galen College provides a unique opportunity for LPNs to earn an associate degree in nursing without first having to complete prerequisite courses before applying or enrolling.
-The curriculum is set up so that the typical prerequisites such mathematics, psychology, and writing are built into the bridge program itself.
-Students typically complete a curriculum of 99 to 107 credits, and can expect to graduate in as little as 15 to 18 months.
-The exact length of time will depend on which campus the student enrolls in (there are locations in nine states).
+The curriculum (90 to 107 credits) is set up so that prerequisites are built into the bridge program itself.

 Common Prerequisite Courses for LPN-RN Bridge Programs